-This fusion concept comes from Hetty McKinnon’s new modern Asian cookbook, To Asia With Love.
+This fusion concept of Miso Cacio e Pepe comes from Hetty McKinnon’s new modern Asian cookbook, To Asia With Love.
 It’s a genius idea to use to miso to create an umami-rich sauce that’s lighter than the Italian original.
 Hetty uses udon in her version, but I used the noodles we had on hand, long fusilli strands, which are hollow like bucatini but crimped like a perm.
 This is a new family favorite – easy, richly flavorful, while not heavy.
 I added seared broccolini for some greenery.

 To reduce the dairy, I used vegan butter instead of regular butter.
 I like the Miyokos vegan butter at Trader Joe’s because it’s cultured and has a French butter flavor.
 To completely veganize the recipe, use nutritional yeast instead of pecorino or parmesan.
 Nutritional yeast is one of those ingredients I used to see in old vegetarian cookbooks that was hard to find and sounded “crunchy.”
 Today it’s found everywhere, even TJs, and I’ve realized it’s an easy dairy-free way to add umami to recipes instead of a dusting of parm.
 Today I used half-parm, half nutritional yeast.
 Nutritional yeast is bright yellow, so my photo doesn’t look quite as white as the cookbook photo.